Part 1: Eps 1 - 50

 episodes would cost "about double".83 Colour

-episodes meant the opening action scenes had to be dropped, as there was no available
+episodes meant the opening title action scenes had to be dropped, as there was no available

-colour footage to draw from.
-Also, as contracts for three of the cast were due for
+colour footage from past episodes to draw from.
+And as contracts for three of the cast were due for

 renewal, it was decided as an interim measure to revert back to the well-known